I was doing it wrong, that’s why it wasn’t “working”.

 Can you let your thoughts float by?

 Mediation is a great practice.
 But sometimes you don’t have time to do it.
 Get tools to use on-the-go during your busy day that, like meditation, help you be more calm, composed, and self-regulated, saving you energy, time, and effort.
-Fill in the form on this link and learn to master yourself through one-on-one coaching.
+Start now with one-on-one coaching.

 Here’s to conquering stress.